BY

 Beyond that, the cash basis accounting method is pretty straightforward and easy to maintain.
 This is especially beneficial for small businesses that don’t have an in-house accountant or have not yet outsourced their accounting to a firm.

 Unfortunately, it’s not always accurate from an expense perspective because it doesn’t account for future expenses.
-So it may seem like your business is profitable now, but it doesn’t account for the expense bill you have to pay the following week.
+So it may seem like your business is profitable now, but it doesn’t account for the expenses you must pay the following week.
 As a result, it could be difficult to make long-term financial management decisions.

 How Does Accrual Basis Accounting Work?

-Accrual accounting tracks all financial transactions, including those where no money was received in your bank account.
-Accrual accounting recognizes revenue earned before payment happens (accrued) and expenses incurred but not yet paid for.
+Accrual accounting tracks all financial transactions, including where no money was received in your bank account.
+Accrual accounting recognises revenue earned before payment (accrued) and expenses incurred but not yet paid for.

 For example, once you’ve completed a service or sold a product, you’ll issue an invoice to your customer or client and record the transaction even though the invoice is yet to be settled.
-And if you’ve made a purchase on credit, you record expenses even though you have not yet paid for it.
+And if you’ve purchased on credit, you record expenses even though you have not yet paid for it.

-However, while you have a realistic overview of your company’s profitability, you don’t necessarily have an accurate representation of your business’s cash flow standing.
+However, while you have a realistic overview of your company’s profitability, you don’t necessarily accurately represent your business’s cash flow standing.

-It’s also worth considering that the method you choose will affect when you must report and pay taxes – specifically GST
+It’s also worth considering that your chosen method will affect when you must report and pay taxes – specifically GST.

-A small business entity (in other words, one that earns less than $2 million turnover) is able to freely choose between Cash or Accruals GST methods.
+Very small businesses (in other words, those that earn less than $2 million turnover) can choose between Cash or Accruals GST methods freely.
 The cash-based GST method is the most common GST method for small businesses.

 Example